Dynseo is involved in helping children. Our goal is to give all children the same resources and opportunities to have a good development.

 In this game, the child has to recognise shapes or colors according to the pattern.

-The pattern changes each turn, so you stimulate attention to the instructions.
+The pattern changes each turn, so you stimulate attention with the instructions.
 You have to wait until the correct shape is exactly in the central area before you can press the button, so you stimulate inhibition of activation and adaptation to the external environment.

 In this game the child has to find the duplicate picture among the pictures offered.